jacobangel/mazer2sonofmazer/README.md

 # Get out

-I'm just messing around with some simple websocket / express / game integrations.
+I'm just messing around with some drawing a maze without doing much research at all.

-## Goals

-- [ ] - Simple websocket-supporting express server
-- [ ] - Two clients talking to each other
-- [ ] - A game of some kind.
-- [ ] - Figure out why i have to wrap http around express.